maximiliancw/TinyBase/README.md

 - Lightweight (SQLite, minimal dependencies).
 - Flexible – with custom collections, typed functions, scheduling, built-in admin UI, and much more.

-TinyBase is conceptually similar to PocketBase, but implemented in Python and designed for Python developers.
+> TinyBase has similarities to [PocketBase](https://pocketbase.io), but is implemented in Python and designed for Python developers.

----

 ## Features